 Enter Home Through Garage

 When your children come home from their sleepover, make sure they enter the house through the garage.
 Having your children come through the front door will give the bed bugs easier access to your home.
 Next, place their dirty laundry into the dryer on high heat.
 Drying their clothes on high heat can help terminate the bugs before they can enter your home.
 Bed bugs cannot survive the extended period of high heat.
 Have clean clothes waiting for your children, so they can change as soon as they get home.
 Once they have clean clothes on, they can go inside the house.

 If your children will be participating in any sleepovers this summer, take precautions to avoid bed bug infestations in your home.
 Infestations from sleepovers are unlikely, but it does provide a way for bed bugs to hitchhike from one point to another.
 If you believe your child brought bed bugs home from a sleepover or you saw a bed bug in your house in Cleveland, OH call Bed Bug BBQ at (216) 221- 1227 for a FREE bed bug inspection.
-We specialize in bed bug heat treatments, which is 100% eco-friendly and safe for all children.
+We specialize in bed bug heat treatments, which is non-chemical.